-Using the diagram below, measure your roof from the ground, and enter dimensions into the calculator #2 above.
-Enter roof span (also known as gable side width), and the rise above base line.
+Using the diagram below, measure your roof from the ground, and enter building dimensions into the calculator #2 above.
+Enter the span (also known as gable side width), and the rise above the base line.

-To calculate the slope and size, measure your roof and plug in your measurements in accordance with the diagram below.
-Enter EITHER Roof Rise or Pitch.
+To calculate your pitch and size, measure your roof and plug in your measurements in accordance with the diagram below.
+Enter EITHER Roof Rise or Roof Pitch.

 Measuring roof rise:

-Example: If you have 19 spans of siding at 4″ exposure (width) of each span, and a 6″ rake board, the the Rise would be:
+Example: If you have 19 spans of siding at 4″ exposure (width) of each span, and a 6″ rake board, the rise would be: